DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 Thanks to [Yamagi](https://www.yamagi.org/) for proofreading this and answering my stupid questions about server administration :-)

+Thanks to the [Forgejo Matrix chatroom](https://matrix.to/#/#forgejo-chat:matrix.org), especially Earl Warren and 👾, for feedback on the article!

 <!-- Below: Footnotes -->

 [^hoster]: As a **server** we chose the [Contabo](https://contabo.com/) "Cloud VPS M" for €10.49/month,